Aliases for BCHE Gene

 BCHE (Butyrylcholinesterase) is a Protein Coding gene.
 Diseases associated with BCHE include pseudocholinesterase deficiency and curariform drugs toxicity.
 Among its related pathways are Transport to the Golgi and subsequent modification and Metabolism.
-GO annotations related to this gene include identical protein binding.
+GO annotations related to this gene include identical protein binding and hydrolase activity.
 An important paralog of this gene is CES2.

 UniProtKB/Swiss-Prot Summary for BCHE Gene

 Esterase with broad substrate specificity.
 Contributes to the inactivation of the neurotransmitter acetylcholine.
 Can degrade neurotoxic organophosphate esters.

 Cholinesterases inactivate the neurotransmitter acetylcholine by catalyzing its hydrolysis to choline and acetic acid.
-Acetylcholinesterase (AChE) is found in erythroid cells and at neuronal synapses, whilst butyrylcholinesterase (BChE) is mostly expressed in the liver.
+Acetylcholinesterase (AChE) is found in erythroid cells and at neuronal synapses, whilst butyrylcholinesterase is mostly expressed in the liver.